rmzetti/hover-exec/READMORE.md

   "pascal": "fpc \"%f.pas\" -v0 && \"%ptemp\" "
   "buddvs":"buddvs \"%f.txt\" " // *buddvs* is a local scripting language

 Any of these can be changed to suit the system in use using vscode `settings` under the `hover-exec` extension.

 Also note that there is no actual requirement to include a script startup command in the configuration file for the script to be used - they simply make code block setup slightly easier.
-For example, on windows, *hover-exec* will run the following script as a `cmd.exe` `.bat` file, because `.bat` files autostart `cmd.exe`.

 Basically if the command works in the terminal (using the full file name of course), and returns output to the terminal, then it will work as a *hover-exec* command  (on Windows, use "double quotes" if there are spaces in the file path).

+For example, on windows, *hover-exec* will run the following script as a `cmd.exe` `.bat` file, because `.bat` files autostart `cmd.exe` :

 ```%f.bat
 @echo off